Stress Urinary Incontinence Treatment

 Mirabile M.D. offers a couple of options for those suffering from stress urinary incontinence.

-A non-surgical, in-office treatment, ThermiVa is designed to not only improve stress urinary incontinence but also other vaginal health concerns.
+We offer two non-surgical, in-office treatments, ThermiVa and Geneveve.
+These non-invasive options are designed to not only improve stress urinary incontinence but also other vaginal health concerns.
 Learn more about ThermiVa.
+Learn more about Geneveve.

 Outpatient mesh treatment option